hanabi/hanabi.github.io/README.md

 ### The Just-In-Time Fix Clue (To Fix a Layered Finesse with a Lie Component) (JIT / J.I.T.)

-* When performing a *Layered Finesse* with a *Lie Component*, it is important to wait until the last moment to give the *Fix Clue*.
+* When performing a *Layered Finesse* with a *Lie Component*, if the plan is to give a *Fix Clue* to the *Finesse Target* card (the "final" card that is to be blind-played), then it is important to wait until the LAST moment to give the *Fix Clue*.
 This is because after recieving the *Fix Clue*, the player will not play any more blind cards.
-* Thus, you should first wait for all of the "good" blind cards to play, and THEN give the *Fix Clue*.
+* Thus, you should first wait for all of the "good" blind cards to play, and THEN give the *Fix Clue* to the *Finesse Target*, so that it comes "just in time" before the misplay.
+* Alternatively, if the plan is to give a *Fix Clue* to some OTHER card than the *Finesse Target* (e.g. a number 5 clue to a 5 in the middle of the hand), then the *Fix Clue* does not necessarily have to be just in time.
+It can be done early, and the player will know that they have to continue blind-playing cards until they find the *Finesse Target*.

 ### The Hesitation Blind-Play